SunnyPharma

 Should You Take Biktarvy With Food or Without?

 Biktarvy can be taken with or without food — both are acceptable.
-Taking it with food — particularly a meal containing moderate to high fat — measurably improves bictegravir absorption.
-Pharmacokinetic studies showed a 24% increase in Cmax and a 30% increase in AUC when Biktarvy was taken with a high-fat meal compared to fasting conditions.
+Taking it with a meal raises bictegravir exposure modestly: pharmacokinetic studies show about a 24% increase in AUC and a 13% increase in Cmax with a moderate- or high-fat meal compared to fasting.
+The Biktarvy label describes this change as modest and not clinically meaningful, which is why the drug is approved for use with or without food.

 What About Protein Shakes and Fortified Foods?